Section 5: Getting Into the Hartland

 This last climb is a good kick in the butt after 13 miles or so of hiking.
 You are rewarded with a nice border marker stone and… well, the knowledge that once you crest the hill, you only have a third of a mile or so of relatively flat hiking until the end! – as long as you were able to park your car at the trailhead like I did.

 I went ahead of my dad for this last bit.
 I wanted to finish alone I guess.
 Of course the Tunxis is not the Appalachian Trail, but there is something about finishing any long(ish) distance hike that gives reason for reflection.
 So I got down to the hiker’s lot and just sort of looked around the quiet autumnal woods.
 This trail starts down in a rather ugly, muddy lot in Southington near the Wolcott border.
-It takes the hiker through those towns, plus Bristol, Burlington, New Hartford, Canton, and finally, Barkhansted and Hartland.
+It takes the hiker through those towns, plus Bristol, Plymouth, Burlington, New Hartford, and finally, Barkhamsted and Hartland.

-Traveling north, you certainly get more and more remote as you go, ultimately ending at the Massachusetts border in the middle of the woods at a nearly inaccessible hiker lot.
+Traveling north, you certainly get more and more remote as you go, ultimately ending at the Massachusetts border in the middle of the woods at a nearly inaccessible hiker’s lot.
 Perhaps that’s why I loved the Tunxis?
 And why I wished it to continue?